Giving your online competition sleepless nights since 1996

 L – Layout

-Proportional, liquid and hybrid layout are also referred to as dynamic design.
-Many units of measure exist with the most popular being pixel, em and percentage.
+Proportional, liquid, hybrid, responsive – many words to explain the methods and many units of measure exist with the most popular being pixel, em and percentage.

 M – Metadata

-Metadata is included in the page header allowing for the inclusion of elements such as simple descriptive text, dates or keywords.
+Metadata is included in the page header allowing for the inclusion of elements such as simple descriptive text, dates or keywords but, please, don’t add a ton of references about Britney, unless, of course, you’re selling Britney stuff.

 N – Naming conventions